Juncker–Polfer Government: Sustainable development

 Very quickly, the government had made sustainable development a policy priority.
 As part of its pledge to implement the Kyoto Protocol, Luxembourg had committed on the European level to reducing its greenhouse gas emission by 28% by 2012.
 The government also implemented a strategy aimed at promoting public transport and housing with low energy consumption, rational use of energy, and use of renewable energy.
 The restructuring of the steel industry had already made it possible to reduce emissions significantly.
 However, the high petrol use, caused by the low taxation of fuel which attracted large numbers of cross-border customers, made it difficult to comply with the Kyoto commitments.
 In January 2002, the Minister for Transport presented the programme mobiliteit.lu, whose main goal was to persuade one quarter of travellers in Luxembourg to use public transport.
 In this light, the connection of Luxembourg to the trans-European railway network and a new line connecting the central railway station to the Kirchberg quarter, via the airport, were considered essential investments.
 In March 2002, the government proposed an all-round approach to mobility and development, in order to concentrate its efforts.
 The result of this approach was an integrated plan for transport and spatial development (Integriertes Landes- und Verkehrsentwicklungskonzept – IVL).
 This document had the advantage of highlighting certain imbalances and initiating a vast public debate on the means of avoiding a deterioration of the level of quality of life of Luxembourgers, while pursuing the country's economic growth.
 Prohibitively high housing prices had led to an urban exodus.
 However, the capital and its surrounding communes still contained two-thirds of all jobs.
 Luxembourg had become a country of long journeys, and the majority of these took place by car.
 The IVL sought to bring places of work, housing and leisure closer together.
 It proposed a development model based on three urban areas, separated by green belts: the Southern region of the country, the capital, and the "Nordstad".
-These three urban centres should dispose of the necessary economic, social and cultural infrastructure to function independently.
+These three urban centres should possess the necessary economic, social and cultural infrastructure to function independently.